blendbyte/CoyoteCert/README.md

 ->accountKeyType(KeyType::RSA_2048)
 ```

 EC P-256 is the default for both the certificate and the account key.
-It produces smaller keys and faster TLS handshakes than RSA while being accepted by all major CAs and browsers.
+Smaller keys, faster TLS handshakes, accepted by every major CA and browser.

 ---